2011-Scorpio/Capstone/README.md

 You can begin using Omakase right away by visiting https://omakasemusic.herokuapp.com/ on your mobile phone or computer.
 Omakase is a progressive web app and can be installed on your device.

+If you're using an Android device, you will be prompted to install the app when you visit the website.

+iPhone users can add the app to their home screen by tapping the share icon and then add to home screen.

 # CREATORS

 [Alfred Meng](https://www.linkedin.com/in/alfredfmeng/)